dotnet/msbuild/Documentation/intro-to-cli.md

 Experience
 ==========

-The [CLI tools](https://github.com/dotnet/cli) implement key scenarios, such as app and library compilation and NuGet package management.
-The "dotnet" tool is the entry-point tool that you will use in most cases.
+The [CLI tools](https://github.com/dotnet/cli) present the "dotnet" tool as the entry-point tool.
 It provides higher-level commands, often using multiple tools together to complete a task.
 It's a convenience wrapper over the other tools, which can also be used directly. "dotnet" isn't magical at all, but a very simple aggregator of other tools.

 You can get a sense of using the tools from the examples below.